-PW Grant Number: UBC PG: 20R22660

-FINAL PROGRESS REPORT

-Peer engagement in harm reduction: development, implementation and evaluation of best practice guidelines for British Columbia Principal Investigator(s): Dr. Jane Buxton, Harm Reduction lead (BCCDC), Professor & MPH Practicum Director (School of Population and Public Health, UBC) Date: February 12, 2015 - April 8, 2018 UBC Ethics Certificate #: H15-00126 a) Major accomplishments in this project.
+Final Report: Peer engagement in harm reduction: development, implementation and evaluation of best practice guidelines for British Columbia a) Major accomplishments in this project.

-Project Summary
+Principal Investigator: Dr. Jane Buxton, Harm Reduction Lead (BCCDC)

+Date: February 2015- April 2018; UBC Ethics Certificate #: H15-00126

-The Peer Engagement and Evaluation Project (PEEP) aims were to: 1) empower and inspire peer leadership, 2) expand peer engagement and peer networks, and 3) design, implement and evaluation peer engagement best practice guidelines for BC health authorities.
-PEEP has met and exceeded these aims and accomplished so much more than we thought was possible.
-In terms of leadership, PEEP engaged people who use drugs, or 'peers', in every aspect of the research project.
+The Peer Engagement and Evaluation Project (PEEP) aims were to:

+- 1) Empower and inspire peer leadership, - 2) Expand peer engagement and peer networks, and - 3) Design, implement and evaluate peer engagement best practice guidelines for BC health authorities.

+PEEP met and exceeded these aims and accomplished more than we thought possible.

+PEEP engaged people who use drugs, or 'peers', in every aspect of the research project.
 In 2015 we focused on building a team of peer advisors and collecting data.
-We hired, trained and grew a team of five peer research assistants from each of the regional health authorities.
+We hired, trained and grew a team of five peer research assistants, one from each of the regional health authorities.
 Soon after, we conducted 13 peer-facilitated focus groups across these regions, followed by a participatory data analysis and validation process.
 Over the course of this work, it has been important to stay connected.
-PEEP has been holding bi weekly (for the first 18 months) or weekly (for the past 18 months) team teleconference calls where we work collaboratively on materials and share what is happening regionally.
-We have also met inperson as much as possible.
-In addition to traveling to peers' local health regions for focus groups and knowledge translation (discussed below), the PEEP has met as a team 7 times in person where the team engaged in hands-on work and training.
-Trainings have included Research 101 and Knowledge Translation as well as focus group facilitation and qualitative analysis.
+PEEP held team teleconference calls bi-weekly (for the first 18 months) then weekly (for the next 18 months) where we worked collaboratively on materials and shared what was happening regionally.
+We have also met in-person as much as possible.
+In addition to traveling to peers' local health regions for focus groups and knowledge translation, PEEP has met as a team 7 times in person and engaged in hands-on work and training.
+Trainings have included Research 101, focus group facilitation, qualitative analysis and knowledge translation.

-From the information gathered in 2015, we collaboratively developed the first version of the Peer Engagement Best Practice Guidelines for BC Health Authorities, as well as a companion piece - A Guide for Paying Peer Research Assistants (version 1).
-We learned from the focus groups that stigma was a main issue concerning people who use drugs - this was a topic that the peer research assistants wanted to focus on.
-Therefore, we employed a Knowledge Translation Coordinator, Heather Burgess, and worked with the peer research assistants to develop the Compassionate Engagement Modules - an interactive photo series that addresses stigma.
-The PEEP team also developed an infographic of the focus groups results that could be shared with the community in an accessible way.
+We collaboratively developed the first versions of the Peer Engagement Best Practice Guidelines for BC Health Authorities, and a companion piece - A Guide for Paying Peer Research Assistants; both were informed by the focus groups.
+Stigma was a major issue that emerged from the focus groups - this was a topic that the peer research assistants wanted to focus on.
+A Knowledge Translation Coordinator was employed to work with the peer research assistants to develop the Compassionate Engagement Modules - an interactive photo series that addresses stigma.
+The PEEP team developed an infographic of the focus groups results that could be shared with the community in an accessible way.

-Once these materials were developed, we knew it was important to take them and the focus group results back to the community.
-In 2017, we held 14 'convergences' across 7 communities, which included 99 providers, 120 peers, and 30 public health leaders.
-At these convergences we shared all of our knowledge translation materials and more.
-We conducted a brief baseline evaluation with service providers of the accessibility and effectiveness of our materials and a 3-month follow-up evaluation was conducted.
-Knowledge gathered from participants in the convergences, including the evaluation survey, shaped the second version of the Best Practice Guidelines, which includes A brief overview of the peer engagement principles and practices and the Peer Engagement Principles and Best Practices: a guide for BC health authorities and other providers (version 2).
+The peer engagement best practice guidelines and paying peer guides were presented to health authority leadership who approved taking them to their staff.
+The team was committed to take the findings back to the communities who had participated in the focus groups.
+Thus in 2017, we held 14 'convergences' across 7 communities, which included 99 providers, 120 peers, and 30 public health leaders.
+At these convergences we shared the knowledge translation materials and conducted a brief survey with service providers about the accessibility and effectiveness of the materials.
+Knowledge gathered from participants in the convergences, shaped the second version of the Best Practice Guidelines, which includes A brief overview of the peer engagement principles and practices and the Peer Engagement Principles and Best Practices: a guide for BC health authorities and other providers (version 2).
 The brief overview was developed after feedback was given about the accessibility of the larger document (which is over 50 pages).
-The How to Involve People Who Use Drugs resource from the BCCDC's Toward the Heart program was also updated with input from peers and informed by the lessons learned in developing the Best Practice Guidelines.
+The How to Involve People Who Use Drugs resource from BCCDC's Toward the Heart program was also updated with input from peers and informed by the lessons learned in developing the Best Practice Guidelines.